Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 The setup of the cameras is similar to that of the S21 or S21 Plus, only the telecamera differs, because while the S21 / S21 Plus uses a 64 megapixel 3-way hybrid telecamera, the Z Fold3 can capture objects with a 12 Megapixel telecamera can be optically enlarged twice.
 The main and ultra-wide-angle cameras, each with 2 megapixels, are completely identical, however.
 A 12 megapixel front camera is responsible for selfies on the outside and a 10 megapixel front camera on the inside.

-Except for the lack of autofocus, there are absolutely no differences on paper with the ultra wide-angle camera compared to the S21 Ultra, but a slightly lower sharpness is noticeable when using it.
-Otherwise, the ultra-wide-angle sensor delivers great shots with a very good dynamic range and decent color reproduction, even if colors are sometimes reproduced a little more strongly than in reality.
-When it comes to sharpness, other smartphones such as the OnePlus 9 Pro, OPPO Find X3 or Huawei Mate 40 Pro sometimes much better.
+Apart from the lack of autofocus, there are absolutely no differences on paper between the ultra-wide-angle camera and the S21 Ultra, but a slightly lower level of sharpness is noticeable when using it.
+Otherwise, the ultra-wide-angle sensor delivers great shots with very good dynamic range and decent color reproduction, even if colors are sometimes reproduced a little more strongly than in reality.
+In terms of sharpness, other smartphones, such as the OnePlus 9 Pro, are OPPO Find X3 or Huawei Mate 40 Pro sometimes much better.
 In poor lighting conditions, the quality visibly decreases despite night mode.
 Every now and then, you can still get useful results, but the recordings often get too dark and quickly start to rustle.
 Here, too, OnePlus, OPPO and Huawei are a bit ahead.

 The dual optical telephoto camera is honestly a bad joke, especially for the price on offer and compared to all of the flagship competition.
 Even that Huawei P30 Pro from 2019 is worlds better.
 At the latest from 5x magnification, images of the Z Fold3 can no longer be used, which is a shame.
 In my opinion, Samsung would have the zoom cameras of the S21 Ultra or at least the 5x telephoto lens of the Notes 20 Ultra have to obstruct.
 For comparison, Huawei has managed to build a periscope camera into the foldable Mate X2.